-Whether you’re planning a fun family outing or need inspiration for a last-minute vegan picnic, we have plenty of plant-based food ideas for your portable feast.
+Whether you’re planning a fun family outing, a plant-based BBQ or need inspiration for a last-minute vegan picnic, we have plenty of ideas for your portable feast.

 From meatless sandwiches to dairy-free desserts, there’s something to suit everyone in our guide.

 No picnic is complete without a show-stopping sandwich, right?
 We have plenty of vegan sandwich ideas for your outdoor lunch.
 This recipe by Plant-Based Magazine ticks all the boxes: delicious, creamy, filling and easy to throw together.

 It’s ideal if you’re not a fan of meat alternatives but still want a wow-worthy main for your picnic.